wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ---

 So the loop exits when _l_ is zero but there is one more thing still left for P1 to do.
-To complete the dry run we take the value of _m_ from the last row, when _l_ is zero, from the above table and use it to get _n_:
+To complete the dry run we take the value of _m_ from the last row in the above table, when _l_ is zero and use it to get _n_:

 $$